RunestoneInteractive/thinkcspy/_sources/StringsContinued/Exercises.rst

                     print(decrypted)

     #.
-Write a function called  ``removeDups`` that takes a string and creates a new string by only adding those characters that are not already present.
-In other words,
-       there will never be a duplicate letter added to the new string.
+Write a function called ``remove_dupes`` that takes a string and creates a new string by only adding those characters that are not already present.
+In other words, there will never be a duplicate letter added to the new string.

        .. activecode:: ex_8_19

-          def removeDups(astring):
+          def remove_dupes(string):
               # your code here

-          print(removeDups("mississippi"))   #should print misp
+          print(remove_dupes("mississippi"))   #should print misp

     #.